welbornprod/new/README.md

     ARGS               : Plugin-specific args.
                          Use -H for plugin-specific help.
     PLUGIN             : Plugin name to use (like bash, python, etc.)
-                         Defaults to: python (unless set in config) FILENAME           : File name for the new file.
+                         Defaults to: text (unless set in config) FILENAME           : File name for the new file.
     -c,--config        : Print global config and exit.
     -C,--pluginconfig  : Print plugin config and exit.